fl-yu/CUT-RUNTools-2.0/docs/sc-DIRECTORY.md

 ## The directory structure of input and output folders

-*A typical view of the data structure for single-cell data analysis*
+*A schematic view of the data structure for the typical single-cell data analysis*

 ```